vlovgr/ciris/readme.md

 ```

-Libraries are published for Scala 2.10, 2.11, and 2.12.
-Make sure to replace `%%` with `%%%` if you are using Scala.js.
+Make sure to replace `%%` with `%%%` above if you are using Scala.js.
+Libraries are published for Scala 2.10, 2.11, and 2.12, and Java 8.
 For changes between versions, please see the [release notes](https://github.com/vlovgr/ciris/releases).

+Binary compatibility for the library is guaranteed between minor versions.
+For example, `0.5.x` is binary compatible with `0.5.y` for any `x` and `y`.

 The only required module is `ciris-core`, the rest are optional library integrations.
 For an explanation of how to use the modules, see the [Modules Overview](https://cir.is/docs/modules) section.